lrusso/tinyDOC/README.md

 # TinyDOC

-TinyDOC Editor is a WYSIWYG Editor.
+TinyDOC is a WYSIWYG Editor.
 The idea of this project is to provide a lightweight text editor with simple and easy-to-use features without **execCommand**.

 ![alt screenshot](https://github.com/lrusso/tinyDOC/blob/main/tinyDOC.png)